nleng/AutoFoci/README.md

 Then please download the autoFoci.jar file and execute it.

-The ImageJ used within autoFoci is not compatible with newer Java versions, but we are working on support for Java 9.
+The ImageJ version used within autoFoci is not compatible with newer Java versions, but we are working on support for Java 9.